zenstackhq/zenstack-docs/blog/react-table/index.md

 }
 ```

-The hooks calls into the APIs we installed in the previous section, and they also precisely mirror `PrismaClient`'s signature:
+The hooks call into the APIs we installed in the previous section, and they also precisely mirror `PrismaClient`'s signature:

 ```ts
 import { useFindManyOrder } from '@/hooks/order';